-Respondents were asked about their profession in country of origin, and 64% of the sample used to be either formal employees (35%), business owners (18%) or civil servants (11%) in Venezuela prior departure.
-When we compare the type of jobs which Venezuelans would have access to in their country of origin, it is evident that displacement has a negative impact on the access of skilled workers to the labor market.
+Respondents were asked about their profession in country of origin, and 64% of the sample used to be either formal employees (35%), business owners (18%) or civil servants (11%) in Venezuela prior to departure.
+Comparing the types jobs they typically get in host countries with the kinds of jobs they held in their country of origin, it is evident that displacement has a negative impact on skilled workers' access to the labor market.